 3. If you are addicted to all the information options you might want to download an app to help you keep track of how many times you are checking your phone or how much time you spend on social media.
 There are even apps to lock you out of certain sites during certain hours.
 Here's an article with links to several options for taming your info-addiction.

 4. Read your news instead of watching it.
 One problem with video is that you are going to be exposed to it over and over.
 If you are getting your news from Youtube or Facebook Live you can see every single person's personal version of events.
 You'll never get to the end of all that.
 At some point, you just have to stop.
 Once you have seen the footage of an event don't keep watching it.

 5. Distract yourself with something positive that gives you a feeling of control, self-awareness, and contribution.
-For me this week, after paying attention to events over the weekend, it was gardening.
+For me that's usually gardening.
 Read here to find out about the scientific reason gardening makes you happy.
-Within a few minutes, my stomach unknotted and I could feel myself relax.
 There is something supremely calming about being outside.

 6. Don't read the comments.
 Unless you have a blog where people are kind enough to leave remarks.
 Something happens to people in the comments section of a video or article.
 They lose their manners.
 They lose their minds.
 Facebook and Twitter are the worst.

 I know it's hard to find the right balance but experiment to find the level of informed for you.
 And ask yourself, if you didn't know anything about what was happening would it actually make any difference?